 Food Innovation Districts

-With Funding from USDA-Rural Development, the Northwest Michigan Council of Governments and the Michigan State University (MSU) Center for Regional Food Systems are working together to prepare a Planning and Economic Development Toolkit that communities statewide can use to establish and encourage FIDs.
-Additional project partners include project consultant Regional Food Solutions LLC and MSU practicum students.
+With funding from USDA-Rural Development, the Northwest Michigan Council of Governments and the Center for Regional Food Systems at Michigan State University are working together to prepare a Planning and Economic Development Toolkit that communities statewide can use to establish and encourage FIDs.
+Project partners include project consultant Regional Food Solutions LLC and MSU practicum students.
 Additional support comes from the Advisory Committee, assembled to oversee the development of the FID Planning Toolkit.
 The Toolkit will be promoted through regional, state, and national presentations, media outreach, and individual contact with local governments.
 Outreach efforts will raise awareness of the study results and encourage implementation of FID concepts.